 default namespace.
 First, create a custom config for kubernetes-dashboard helm chart:

-false.
-Also, if you have a single sign-on solution with ingress, then you can set
+NOTE: If you have a single sign-on solution with ingress, you can set

 default in this case.

 The last step it to apply all those resources and to install the dashboard:

 kubectl apply -f kubernetes-dashboard-role.yaml -n default kubectl apply -f kubernetes-dashboard-rolebinding.yaml -n default helm repo add kubernetes-dashboard https://kubernetes.github.io/dashboard/ helm install --name dash \ --namespace default \ -f values-dashboard.yaml \ kubernetes-dashboard/kubernetes-dashboard

 You can go ahead and check if the dashboard works as expected.
 If you try to list namespaces or check cluster-wide resources, you will get

 the namespaces is forbidden error message, which is what you wanted to achieve by running it per namespace.
 You can further adjust `dash-kubernetes-dashboard-read-only` role to make it work for your use case.